lingceng/lingceng.github.io/source/_posts/2015-12-19-tips-about-using-aasm-gem.markdown

 title: "Tips About Using AASM gem"
 date: 2015-12-19 12:26
 comments: true
-categories: [Rails]
+categories: [rails]
 ---

 Recently, I'm using [aasm gem](https://github.com/aasm/aasm) to do order production status control.
 Here I have some tips about using aasm gem.

 I'm using aasm 4.5.0 and rails 4.2.0.
-First, I post a snippet here for better explanation.
+First, I post a snippet here for better explaination.

 {% codeblock order.rb lang:ruby %}
 class Order